dotel-saramsz/dotel-saramsz.github.io/_posts/2020-01-23-hello-world.markdown

 - Technology in General

-If any of this interest you, stay tuned.
+If any of the above interest you, stay tuned.

 {% highlight python %}
 def fetch_posts(author):